Gustavo Green

-After spending his childhood in a south London neighborhood, he settled in Barcelona and began playing friendlies with Escocès FC, Catalá FC, and Team Roig.
+After spending his childhood in a south London neighborhood, he settled in Barcelona and began playing friendlies with Escocès FC, Català FC, and Team Roig.
 He was captain of the side that won the very first official title in Spanish football, the 1900–01 Copa Macaya with Hispania AC.
 He won all three editions of the Copa Macaya with three different clubs (Hispania AC, Barça and Español), being the only one to do so.
 He was thus the first great star of Catalan football as well as one of the first great forwards of Barcelona and RCD Espanyol (then Club Español), netting over 100 for them between 1911 and 1910, although this tally includes goals scored in friendlies and unofficial games.

 Early life

-Gustavo Gren was born in Málaga to a German father and a Spanish mother, but it was in Catalonia where he found his home.
+Gustavo Gren was born on 10 May 1880 in Málaga to a German father and a Spanish mother, but it was in Catalonia where he found his home.
 He spent his childhood in a neighborhood in the south of London, where he was first introduced to football.

 Together with his brother, Guillermo, they competed in some cycling tests in London using the alias “Green”, which was an anglicization of their German surname.
+In the Catalan press of his time, he was often mentioned as Gustavo H. Green y Córdoba.

 Playing career

 Escocés FC

 At the age of 20, Green returned to Spain and settled in Catalonia at the end of the 19th century, where he first joined Escocès FC, a team made up of Scottish workers from a factory in Sant Andreu, such as George Girvan, Joseph Black and John Hamilton, the latter being the team's captain and goalkeeper.

+Around March 1900, within only a month of his arrival, Escocés was immersed in a three-way controversy with FC Barcelona and Català FC, due to Green and Black (among others) playing a few friendly matches with both Escocès and Català in a very short space of time, causing Barcelona to launch complaints in their direction as they were unhappy about Escocès stars turning out for their city rivals at the time.
+The local press evan began mocking these Scottish players by calling them 'taxi-footballers'.

 Català FC

-Around March 1900, within only a month of his arrival, Escocés was immersed in a three-way controversy with FC Barcelona and Català FC, due to Green and Black (among others) playing a few friendly matches with both Escocès and Catalá in a very short space of time, causing Barcelona to launch complaints in their direction as they were unhappy about Escocès stars turning out for their city rivals at the time.
-The local press, who were falling in the love with the game that had grabbed the city's residents, began mocking these Scottish players by calling them 'taxi-footballers'.
-While Black stayed with Escocés, Green decided to leave them as he probably felt like an outsider (he is the team's only documented non-Scottish member), and joined Català FC around April, but a conflict between the club members caused some of them to leave and found a new club, Team Roig, which went on to become Hispania Athletic Club on October 1900, with Green becoming the first captain of this team.
-Shortly after, in November, Hispania took advantage of the dissolution of Escocés FC to incorporate several of its most prominent players, and Green might have played a pivotal role in Hispania's successful recruitment of Hamilton, Black and Willie Gold.
+While Black stayed with Escocés, Green decided to leave them as he probably felt like an outsider (he is the team's only documented non-Scottish member), and joined Català FC around April, but a conflict between the club members caused some of them to leave and found a new club in May, Team Roig, which went on to become Hispania Athletic Club in October 1900.